5genesis/ELCM/README.md

 these folders and their sub-folders will be added to the Zip file
 - `Output`: Name of the Zip file to generate.

+#### Run.CsvToInflux
+Uploads the contents of a CSV file to InfluxDb.
+The file must contain a header row that specifies the names of each column, and must contain a column that specifies the timestamp value of the row as a POSIX timestamp (seconds from the epoch as float, and UTC timezone).
+Configuration values:
+- `ExecutionId`: Id of the execution (can be dinamically expanded from `@{ExecutionId}`)
+- `CSV`: Path of the CSV file to upload
+- `Measurement`: Measurement (table) where the results will be saved
+- `Delimiter`: CSV separator, defaults to `','`.
+- `Timestamp`: Name of the column that contains the row timestamp, defaults to `"Timestamp"`.
+- `Convert`: If True, try to convert the values to a suitable format (int, float, bool, str).
+Only 'True' and 'False' with any capitalization are converted to bool.
+If False, send all values as string.
+Defaults to True.

 #### Run.Delay
 Adds a configurable time wait to an experiment execution.
 Has a single configuration value:
 - `Time`: Time to wait in seconds.